Planned Parenthood Must Be Repealed And Replaced [Opinion]

 If Planned Parenthood is eliminated, it is incumbent upon our government to replace the essential health services upon which low-income women currently rely.
 Supporters of Planned Parenthood are not wrong when they say that this organization provides a lifeline for women in need of medical testing and birth control.
 Therefore, I propose that President Trump and Congress work to “repeal and replace” Planned Parenthood.

 Without Planned Parenthood, many women may be left without a local women’s healthcare facility.
-According to The Hill, pro-life groups are calling on Congress to redirect funds currently earmarked for Planned Parenthood to community health centers that do not provide abortions.
+According to The Hill, Pro-life groups are calling on Congress to redirect funds currently earmarked for Planned Parenthood to community health centers that do not provide abortions.
 However, The Hill claims that one-fifth of the counties that contain a Planned Parenthood facility do not have a federally qualified health clinic, citing estimates made by the Congressional Budget Office.
 If this is true, President Trump and Congress must do more to ensure that vulnerable women are not left without low-cost healthcare options.

 If President Trump wants to win the respect of conservatives, he needs to lead the charge to open an investigation into Planned Parenthood and facilitate actions that remove funding and perhaps totally dismantle this corrupt organization.